Skip to main content

 To be prepared for this course, we recommend that you have:

-• A strong desire to design and innovate renewable energy sources and energy storage systems
+• an interest in designing renewable energy and energy storage systems

-• Passion for renewable energy, sustainability and the environment
+• awareness of renewable energy, sustainability and the environment

-• An interest in design, science and mathematics
+• an interest in design, science and maths.

 You do not require an ATAR score for entry into this course.